 the Willyabrup Brook and are orientated to the west and north.

 The vineyards are managed to maximise fruit, leaf and cane exposure to sunlight; minimise wind damage in the often blustery southern spring; and to heighten flavour

-Vine management at Pierro is designed to achieve maximum balance with good leaf vigour supporting just the right amount of fruit.
+Our vine management is designed to achieve maximum balance with good leaf vigour supporting just the right amount of fruit.
 Such techniques result in healthy, highly flavoursome grapes arriving in the winery for processing.

-In the winery Mike puts his Chardonnay through one hundred per cent malolactic fermentation which helps achieve superior texture, mouth feel and a more refined and persistent flavour.
+In the winery we allow our Chardonnay undergo a 100% malolactic fermentation which helps achieve superior texture, mouth feel and a more refined and persistent flavour.